aptech/docs/docs/CR-hessMTTm.rst

 Remarks
 -------

-par1 must be created using the pvPack procedures.
-Only lower left part of mask looked at.
+*par1* must be created using the :func:`pvPack` procedures.
+Only lower left part of *mask* looked at.

 Examples